tfabris/RebootCableModem/README.md

 the cable modem on your LAN.

 ####  Edit the dailyReboot variables:
 Edit the "dailyReboot" variables inside the script.
+These variables control the "self-healing" nightly reboot of the modem, if desired.
 Enable or disable the feature, and set the time of day, by following the instructions in the code comments in the script.

 ####  Set file permissions: